 Using a Git repo

-- Add a flake input pointing to the ema Git repo in
+Add a flake input pointing to the monorepo (eg.,

 Using a Hackage version